Novacation/Login-Form/README.md

 First of all, you'll need to download and configure Nodejs for making the local server up and run all the application.

 .
-Here is a video tutorial for helping you with the Nodejs thing https://youtu.be/JINE4D0Syqw
+Here is a video tutorial for helping you with the Nodejs thing https://youtu.be/JINE4D0Syqw (I'm not the owner of this video)

 .
 Open the CMD, to go to the project root and run npm start command.